5 Things to Do in Lovely Lucerne

 Climb aboard the world's steepest cogwheel train and spend an afternoon at magnificent Mt.
 Pilatus.
 Mt Pilatus is the 7,000 foot mountain that overlooks Lucerne.
 There are two easy ways to get there.
 You can either ride the cable car from Kriens, or take the cogwheel train from Alpnachstad.
 The cogwheel train is really neat because it has a 48% grade, the steepest in the world.
 I recommend taking a boat cruise from Lucerne to Alpnachstad, from there take the cogwheel train to Mt Pilatus, and then take the cable car down to Kriens.
 From Kriens, it is an easy ten minute train or car ride back to Lucerne.
 I recommend taking this route, or visa versa, that way you can experience both the cable car and the cogwheel train.

-Weather: The best months to visit Lucerne are May through September when the temperature sits comfortably around 70 degrees Fahrenheit.
-The months of November through March are cold and wet, with the best chance of snowfall coming in January.
+When to go: The best months to visit Lucerne are May through September when the daytime temperatures sit comfortably around 70° F / 21° C. The months of November through March are cold and wet, with the best chance of snowfall coming in January.
 The shoulder months of April and October can be a lovely time to visit.
 Days are cool, and the crowds are low.
 Something to remember, Lucerne gets a decent amount of rain year-round, so be sure to pack an umbrella or rain coat just in case.